-Short videos show how to use Excel Text functions - SUBSTITUTE, REPLACE, TRIM and other functions
+Short videos show how to use Excel Text functions - PROPER, SUBSTITUTE, REPLACE, TRIM and other functions

 The ADDRESS function returns a cell address as text, based on a row and column number.
 It can return an absolute or relative address, in A1 or R1C1 style.
 A sheet name can also be included in the result.